Twista: Personal life

 Twista was married from 1991 to 1999 and had a daughter with his ex-wife.

-During the holiday season in 2010, Twista and his GMG team worked together with Chicago Food Bank's Produce mobile program to feed hungry people in the community.
+During the holiday season in 2010, Twista and his team Get Money Gang worked together with Chicago Food Bank's Producemobile program to feed hungry people in the community.

+Twista is a gun enthusiast, has an Illinois Concealed Carry License, and is a US Concealed Carry Association (USCCA) and National Rifle Association of America (NRA) certified instructor.
+He teaches a course on concealed carry in Chicago, aiming to use education to combat gun violence.